 How to Make Beef Stock

-This post will show you How to Make Beef Stock, and homemade stock is not only frugal and tasty, but it makes your house smell great.
+This post shows How to Make Beef Stock, and making homemade beef stock is frugal, it’s tasty, and your house smells great while it cooks.
 And when it’s cold weather and you want to make soup, pulling some containers of beef stock out of the freezer is a wonderful thing!

-PIN this post to make homemade Beef Stock later!
+PIN this post to try making homemade beef stock!

 And besides the incredible flavor, a side benefit is that you make the stock mostly with ingredients that would have been thrown away, so it’s almost free.
 (No one seems to mind that!)
-I already posted about how to make chicken stock, and the process for beef stock is similar, but there’s one very important difference.
+I’m a fan of making stock of all kinds, but I think there’s one very important difference in making beef stock.
 Do you know what it is?
 Read on to find out.

 What ingredients do you need for Beef Stock?